Transphobia is a form of oppression and discrimination against those who identify as transgender. This can affect their mental and physical health.

 Buying hormones online comes with health risks.
 People may take too much, or the syringes could harbor fluid containing HIV.
 As hormones available for sale online are often unregulated, they may also contain dangerous substances.

 This may lead to those in the trans community traveling further to receive competent care, paying out of pocket for a healthcare provider their insurance does not cover, or not receiving care at all.

 Some individuals in the trans community may also experience harassment or violence in medical settings, or even encounter a healthcare professional who refuses to give them care.

 Aside from these overt instances of cissexism, some people may experience their healthcare provider using outdated or incorrect language, which contributes to a feeling of unease, discomfort, or even hostility.

 People who are transgender and conceal this fact from healthcare providers after transitioning due to a fear of cissexism may also prevent themselves from receiving appropriate care.
 For example, a transgender male may still need a pap smear, while a transgender female may need prostate exams.

 If a person comes out as transgender, they are more at risk of cissexism involving physical and sexual assault.

 Additionally, 15% of the respondents experienced verbal, physical, or sexual harassment at work, while approximately half experienced sexual assault at one point in their life.

 The appearance of people who are transgender may affect the level of direct cissexism they experience.

-Individuals who do not conform to stereotypical physical gender norms may experience more discrimination and worse healthcare outcomes than those who do conform.
+Individuals who do not conform to stereotypical physical gender norms may

 Even if a person has high visual conformity, they may experience stress.
 People who have high visual conformity may choose not to disclose that they are transgender to try to avoid cissexism.